Best Practices of a Chief Revenue Officer: 8 Qualities to Strive For

 What should I look for in a chief revenue officer?

-When seeking a CRO, look for strong leadership qualities, revenue generation experience, customer and revenue operations expertise, and a proven track record of meeting or exceeding revenue goals.
+When seeking a CRO, look for strong leadership qualities, revenue generation experience, customer and operations expertise, and a proven track record of meeting or exceeding revenue goals.

 How can I be a better chief revenue officer?